kprilipko/reactjs.org/content/docs/lists-and-keys.md

   const numbers = props.numbers;
   const listItems = numbers.map((number) =>
     // Wrong!
 The key should have been specified here:
+    // Top comment can be misleading!
+In this situration, if we have <ListItem> in map functor, these component also need key or we got error in console.log, you can test this issue.
     <ListItem value={number} />
   );
   return (